Best Water Shoes For Kayaking

 Another feature that can be beneficial is the lace-up closure, as the laces feature Omni-Fit technology that lets you get a more secure fit.
 These shoes also feature a cushioned insole for more support whether you’re hiking or fishing.

-For added heel and arch support these shoes have a thermoplastic polyurethane heel counter, which can provide you with the support you need for longer hikes on land.
+We also like these because the added heel and arch support these shoes have a thermoplastic polyurethane heel counter, which can provide you with the support you need for longer hikes on land.

-3: Chaco Women’s ZX2 Classic Athletic Sandal
+3: Chaco Women’s ZX2 Classic Athletic (best women's sandal)

-The Chaco ZX2 is a water sandal that’s designed for water sports.
+The women's Chaco ZX2 is a water sandal that’s designed for water sports.
 It features a non-marking rubber outsole, which is engineered to give you added traction on slippery surfaces, as well as the durability you need for walking on land.

 The footbed is made with polyurethane that’s flexible and durable and is contoured to the shape of your foot to give you comfort and support.
 This could make it a good style for walking or short hikes.